Cruise Advice For the Best Palermo Port Experience

 Pasta alla Norma:

-Finally, this classic pasta dish combines fried eggplant, tomato sauce, and aged ricotta cheese.
-As a result, it offers a simple but flavorful taste of Sicilian cooking.
+This classic pasta dish combines fried eggplant, tomato sauce, and aged ricotta cheese.
+So, it offers a simple but flavorful taste of Sicilian cooking.

 Local Drinks to Try